Would you like to drive more website traffic from your Facebook page?

 According to a study very short posts receive more likes, but long posts receive both more likes and shares.

-Therefore it is better to write long posts compared to short ones as you will not only receive more likes, but also more shares which can be instrumental in driving traffic.
+Therefore it is better to write long posts compared to short ones as you will not only receive more likes, but also more shares which can be instrumental in driving more website traffic from your Facebook page.
 In the post write about what the photo or the post means to you, why you wrote it, what people will learn from it, etc.

 Mari Smith writes a lot of fantastic long posts on her Facebook page.
 If you visit her page you will find many posts with a lot of engaging text in them.
 She provides tips, reveals important information, asks meaningful questions, etc. which help increase the length of the post.